joseph-farruggio/joeyfarruggio.com-2022/src/blog/posts-category-filter.md

 This is what we've built so far:
 1. A shell for our sidebar
 2. A content area for posts
-3. A defalt query that returns 10 posts w/o JavaScript
+3. A default query that returns 10 posts w/o JavaScript

 ![Default Query](/images/default-query.png)